couchbaselabs/ansible-couchbase-fluent-bit/README.md

 ## Description

 Deploy [Fluent Bit](https://fluentbit.io) for log parsing and shipping.
-After installing the `fluent-bit` service, the role will download the [couchbase-fluent-bit](https://github.com/couchbase/couchbase-fluent-bit) repo or release to the ansible controller/localhost and copy all of the `conf/*` files to each of the targets.
+After installing the `fluent-bit` service, the role will apply a config based on [couchbase-fluent-bit](https://github.com/couchbase/couchbase-fluent-bit) repo.

-Review each one of the tasks in [tasks/configure.yml](tasks/configure.yml) for details as to what actions are performed, as some changes have to be made to the containerized conf to work correctly in a non-containerized environment.

 ## Requirements